spicydonkey/cellml-ga/devlog.md

 * [ ] Write doc for user

+## 17.07.2015
+### Fix pesky bugs
+* [x] negative allele range causes error at the log-type selection.
+  * Just use the lin-type if neg range is given
+* [ ] SetAndInitEngine: only zero-lim iflog-type is appropriate!
+  * [ ] Must check if log-type is appropriate

 ### TODO
 * [ ] Why haven't we seen **inf** genomes in the latest ip3model tests?
   * Force an INF and find out whether they are being handled properly